 Payment reform is dramatically changing hospital reimbursements, fueling a shift from volume based to value based care delivery.
 With the introduction of bundled payments, hospitals are responsible for the patient’s care for up to 30 days post discharge.
 This means that hospitals will not receive additional payment for heart failure patients readmitted within 30 days of discharge.

 According to the AHRQ, Medicare Heart Failure patients are the leading cost per case liability with 24.7% returning within 30 days.
 By reducing that rate at which patients are being readmitted, hospitals can reduce the cost per case of heart failure patients thereby improving profitability.

 Improve Quality and Satisfaction

 Under the Value Based Purchasing Program – hospital reimbursement is impacted by performance, measured by HCAHPS and Care Measures.
-The GetWellNetwork Heart Failure Care Plan can impact outcomes in both of these areas by improving compliance with the process of caring for heart failure patients and improving the patient’s perception of the care process.
-Specifically, the Heart Failure Care Plan improves hospital compliance with discharge instructions and patient satisfaction with medication teaching and the discharge process, resulting in decreased hospital readmissions.
+The GetWellNetwork Heart Failure Pathway can impact outcomes in both of these areas by improving compliance with the process of caring for heart failure patients and improving the patient’s perception of the care process.
+Specifically, the Heart Failure Pathway improves hospital compliance with discharge instructions and patient satisfaction with medication teaching and the discharge process, resulting in decreased hospital readmissions.